birdayz/graal-javalin/README.md

 # Graal-Javalin Demo
 ![Docker Build Status](https://img.shields.io/docker/build/birdy/graal-javalin.svg)

 This sample shows how to build a Javalin microservice and compiling it to native code with GraalVM.
 I don't expect it to work on anything else than Linux AMD64.
+Maybe OSX.

 Try it out:
 ```